 - E-reader to store several books, without taking up much space

-What we took in our bags?
+More about what we took in our bags

 Since we left, we’ve collected a lot of holes!
 Only, instead of throwing away our material at the first defect we found, we have fixed them (or had them repaired).
 So we manage to keep our essential belongings for a long time, avoiding buying new ones and transporting defective clothing or objects indefinitely, because we don’t know where to put them to be recycled.